 - A promotion to Senior Lecturer, July 2020.

-Read the full interview with additional insights below
+Read the full interview transcript below:

 What inspired you to be involved in the Academic Mentoring program?